-In January 2023, POSCO renewed its Environmental Product Declaration (EPD) certification from the Ministry of Environment for 14 products), including hotrolled, cold-rolled, and electrical steel.
+In January 2023, POSCO renewed its Environmental Product Declaration (EPD) certification from the Ministry of Environment for 14 products2), including hot-rolled, cold-rolled, and electrical steel.
 Leveraging this EPD certification, POSCO plans to promote low-carbon product certification for products with improved carbon emission intensity.
-With the strengthening of carbon regulations and the increasing emphasis on social responsibility for producing low-carbon products, there has been a rise in information disclosure requests from various customers, including domestic and international automakers and auto parts manufacturers, regarding the carbon emission intensity of products certified by third-party agencies.
+With the strengthening of carbon regulations and the increasing emphasis on social responsibility for producing low-carbon products3), there has been a rise in information disclosure requests from various customers, including domestic and international automakers and auto parts manufacturers, regarding the carbon emission intensity of products certified by third-party agencies.
 POSCO is using its EPD certificates to address these requests and is developing a system to calculate the carbon emission intensity of each product on a monthly and quarterly basis to support customers in complying with the EU Carbon Border Adjustment Mechanism (CBAM).

-Hot-rolled, pickling, cold-rolled, heavy plates, wire rods, HGI, GI, GA, EG, electrical steel, STS300, STS400, PosMAC, 980DP (Giga Steel) A certification system that awards certificates to EPD-certified products with carbon footprint values below the maximum allowable carbon emissions
+2) Hot-rolled, pickling, cold-rolled, heavy plates, wire rods, HGI, GI, GA, EG, electrical steel, STS300, STS400, PosMAC, 980DP (Giga Steel)

-Check the certification: Product Homepage $\rightarrow$
+ig(Check the certification: Product Homepage ightarrow